Coteh/WebAdvisorExtractor/README.md

 Navigate to the University of Guelph's [WebAdvisor](https://webadvisor.uoguelph.ca/WebAdvisor/WebAdvisor), select "Students" from the Main Menu, then "Search for Sections" from the Registration menu.

 Go down to the bottom and select courses at Location "G - Guelph" and Academic Level "UG - Undergraduate" or whichever options you want.
+Be sure to select a term as well.

 Highlight the whole page by pressing Ctrl-A then press Ctrl-C or right click Copy to copy the contents, then paste it into a text document and save it.